fixthestatusquo/proca/README.md

   --[no-]simplify  flatten and filter to output only the most important attributes, mostly relevant for json

 DESCRIPTION
-  Export a campaign's locale file
+  generate a markdown based on the config file of the campaign
 ```

 ## `proca campaign pull`